ApplETS/ETSMobile-Notifications-Android/README.md

 You must override the `saveNewNotification` method which will be called when a new notification is received.

-Optionally, you may also override the `notificationClickedIntent` and `notificationDismissedIntent` methods.
+Optionally, you may also override the following methods.
-`notificationClickedIntent` let you supply a [PendingIntent](https://developer.android.com/training/notify-user/navigation) to send when a notification is clicked. `notificationDismissedIntent` let your supply a `PendingIntent` to send when a notification is dismissed.
+`notificationClickedIntent` let you supply a [PendingIntent](https://developer.android.com/training/notify-user/navigation) to send when a notification is tapped.
+`notificationDismissedIntent` let you supply a `PendingIntent` to send when a notification is dismissed.
+`notificationChannelLabel` let you set the [NotificationChannel](https://developer.android.com/training/notify-user/channels)'s label for a given notification

 ##### Add your service to your `AndroidManifest` like so:
 ```xml